Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 ---
 {{< slide id="add-contrast-to-your-pipeline" >}}
 ## LAB: Adding Contrast Security to your Pipeline
-In this section, we'll add support for using Contrast Security
+Next we'll add support for using Contrast Security

 ---
 ### View the configuration